Belphemur/node-json-db/README.md

 |Can't save the database: XXX                           |DatabaseError  |JsonDB can't save the database for "err" reason.
 You can find the nested error in **error.inner**                                                                          |
 |DataBase not loaded.
 Can't write                       |DatabaseError  |Since the database hasn't been loaded correctly, the module won't let you save the data to avoid erasing your database.                                                    |

+# Limitations

+## Object with '/' in key
+ Object pushed with key containing the slash (/) character won't be reachable.
+See [#75](https://github.com/Belphemur/node-json-db/issues/75).

+ Please consider the slash (/) as a reserved character by node-json-db.

 # Thanks

 [James Davis](https://github.com/davisjam) for helping to fix a regular expression vulnerable to [catastrophic backtracking](https://docs.microsoft.com/en-us/dotnet/standard/base-types/backtracking-in-regular-expressions).